writing-resources/awesome-scientific-writing/README.md

     commands within Org-mode.
-- [Writing a  Book With Vim, Restructured Text, and Sphinx](https://www.tompurl.com/2012-11-22-writing-a-book-with-vim.html) - A blog post describing the workflow for writing a book with reStructuredText.
+- [Writing a  Book With Vim, Restructured Text, and Sphinx](https://www.tompurl.com/2012-11-22-writing-a-book-with-vim.html) - A blog post describing the work flow for writing a book with reStructuredText.

 #### Presentations